ChatImproVR/The-Book/src/Core_Concepts/entity_component_system.md

 ```

 ## Components
 Components in ChatImproVR are identified by their unique ID and by their (maximum) size.
 This unique ID corresponds to one and **only one** data schema.
 If the component data type changes, one must also change the ID of the component to avoid corrupting data for potentially reliant third party plugins.
 One of the less ergonomic aspects of ChatImproVR's current implementation is that components are fixed-size.
 This means that **a component must serialize to a data length less than or equal to the size prescribed in its ID**.
-The reason for this is that it makes manipulating components in memory much easier, and necessitates the association of a data type with its (fixed) size.
+The reason for this is that it makes manipulating components in memory much easier, and necessitates the association of a data type with it's (fixed) size.

 New components data types are declared like so:
 ```rust